 Q / 02

 Lead score, tags, and statuses can each be configured to weight a contact earlier in the route.
-Set the rules at the campaign level once, they apply on every re-run.
+Set the rules once at the campaign level and they apply on every re-run.

 Q / 03

 Both.
-The solver minimizes geographic distance, which works either way.
-The mobile map hands off to Apple Maps or Google Maps for actual turn-by-turn.
+The solver minimizes geographic distance, which works either way, and the mobile map hands off to Apple Maps or Google Maps for turn-by-turn directions.

 Q / 04

-The built-in solver runs up to ~500 contacts in well under a second.
-Larger or constraint-heavy operations (time windows, capacity) can flip on an backend solver.
+The built-in solver handles up to roughly 500 contacts in well under a second.
+Larger or constraint-heavy operations (time windows, capacity) can use a backend solver for the heavier lifting.

 — Start optimizing

-Open an account, import a list, click optimize.
-Hand the phone to the canvasser.
-The route is there waiting.
+Open an account, import a list, and click optimize.
+Hand the phone to the canvasser and the route is ready.